On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Abstract

 \section{Abstract}

-Motivated by manifold-constrained homogenization problems, we construct an extension operator for Sobolev functions defined on a perforated domain and taking values in a compact, connected $C^2$-manifold without boundary.
-The proof combines a by now classical extension result for the unconstrained case with a retraction argument that heavily relies on the topological properties of the manifold.
-With the ultimate goal of providing necessary conditions for the existence of suitable extension operators for Sobolev maps between manifolds, we additionally investigate the relationship between this problem and the surjectivity of the trace operator for such functions.
+Motivated by manifold-constrained homogenization problems, we construct suitable extensions for Sobolev functions defined on a perforated domain and taking values in a compact, connected $C^2$-manifold without boundary.
+The proof combines a by now classical extension result for the unconstrained case with a retraction argument that hea\-vi\-ly relies on the topological properties of the manifold.
+With the ultimate goal of providing necessary conditions for the existence of extensions for Sobolev maps between manifolds, we additionally investigate the relationship between this problem and the surjectivity of the trace operator for such functions.

 {\it 2020 Mathematics Subject Classification:} 54C20, 46T10, 46E35, 55S35